DBUPDGEN

 } # End of update of accountvalues

-3. Rip out all generated code in the data-shuffling section in favour of your ALTER TABLE commands.
+4. Rip out all generated code in the data-shuffling section in favour of your ALTER TABLE commands.
+The same applies if you want to use sp_rename because you have renamed a column.

-It goes without saying that it is your responsibility to make sure that you have changed the .TBL file so it agrees with the result of the ALTER TABLE commands.
+This instructs AbaPerls to only load metadata for the table.
+It goes without saying that in this case, it is your responsibility to make sure that you have changed the .tbl file so it agrees with the result of the ALTER TABLE commands.

 Checking if a Table-Update Has Already Been Run in a Database